Buick Check Engine Light

 What Could Cause The Check Engine Light To Come On In A Buick?

-The check engine light on your dashboard can be a warning for a serious issue and it could come with an expensive repair bill.
+The check engine light on your dashboard can be a warning for a serious issue and could come with an expensive repair bill.
 Depending on your make and model, the check engine light will change appearance or start flashing when you need service.
 If your check engine light is flashing in your Buick, we highly recommend giving our service center a call so that we can diagnose the problem before you continue to drive.
-Below is a list of common reasons your check engine light may come on:

-• Your Buick has a vacuum leak.
+- Your Buick has a vacuum leak.
 Your Buick has a vacuum system that performs many functions, such as routing the fumes from gas as it runs through the engine.
-For example, if you notice your RPM is high in idle or randomly surges, a vacuum leak could be the cause.
+For example, if you notice your RPM is high in idle or random surges, a vacuum leak could be the cause.
 The problem with vacuum hoses is that they can dry out and crack from exposure to intense heat or extreme cold.

-Check Engine Light Service Buick
+Buick Check Engine Light Service

 Did you know that “Check Engine” lights on Buicks are a warning, not an indicator of major damage?
 While this warning light is alarming, there’s no need to panic.
 Your car needs to be checked at the first opportunity – but if your Buick is still running, you can continue driving and get it checked as soon as possible.
 Ignoring the warning could cause major damage to expensive engine components.

-If Buick’s ECM finds a problem that cannot be corrected, the vehicle’s onboard computer turns on your “check engine” light.
-The light may indicate a problem with the vehicle’s electronic control system and be labeled “check engine” or “service engine soon”, but it can also take the form of an actual picture of an engine (labeled “check”).
+If Buick's ECM finds a problem that cannot be corrected, the vehicle's onboard computer turns on your "check engine" light.
+The light may indicate a problem with the vehicle's electronic control system and be labeled “check engine” or “service engine soon,” but it can also take the form of an actual picture of an engine (labeled “check”).

 How Much Does It Cost To Get The Engine Light Checked?

-If the check engine light comes on, there may be a variety of issues.
-Usually, it’s just a problem with the gas cap or one of the more important components, like the catalytic converter or an oxygen sensor.
+If the check engine light comes on, there may be various issues.
+Usually, it's just a problem with the gas cap or one of the more important components, like the catalytic converter or an oxygen sensor.
 Nevertheless, it’s good to get the proper diagnosis.
-With our complimentary multi-point inspections and free diagnostics, you can find out what’s causing your check engine light and address any problems quickly.
+With our complimentary multi-point inspections and free diagnostics, you can find out what's causing your check engine light and address any problems quickly.

 Buick Check Engine Light Codes

-For the most part, you can’t depend on a check engine light to tell you what might be wrong under the hood of your car.
+For the most part, you can't depend on a check engine light to tell you what might be wrong under the hood of your car.
 Although there are hundreds of codes your check engine light can indicate, there is not one that corresponds to each symptom.
-There’s approximately a 400% probability that the error code associated with your light will correspond with any given car issue.
+There's approximately a 400% probability that the error code associated with your light will fit with any given car issue.

-• Loose Gas Cap or Missing Gas Cap
+- Loose Gas Cap or Missing Gas Cap

-• Fuel and air metering systems problems
+- Fuel and air metering systems problems

-• Bad Spark Plugs
+- Bad Spark Plugs

-• Computer output circuit issues
+- Computer output circuit issues

-• Emissions controls issues
+- Emissions control issues

-• Transmission issues
+- Transmission issues

-• O2 Sensor
+- O2 Sensor

-• Ignition system faults
+- Ignition system faults

-• Old Battery
+- Old Battery

 What Does The Check Engine Light Mean?

-Understanding what your check engine light means can be challenging, but it’s something that you need to know.
-The check engine light is related to your car’s on-board computer system, and it displays in different ways.
-Some of these are “Check Engine”, a symbol of an engine, or both.
+Understanding what your check engine light means can be challenging, but it's something that you need to know.
+The check engine light is related to your car’s on-board computer system and displays in different ways.
+Some of these are "Check Engine," an engine symbol, or both.
 This light illuminates either in amber or red and is part of the diagnostic system for your vehicle.
-Modern cars have increasingly been controlled and monitored by onboard computers since the 1980s and do a wide range of things.
-These include controlling engine speed, shifting automatic transmissions ignition timing, and implementing security control, just to name a few.
+Modern cars have increasingly been controlled and monitored by onboard computers since the 1980s and do many things.
+These include maintaining engine speed, shifting automatic transmission ignition timing, and implementing security control, to name a few.Â

 Is It Safe To Drive Your Buick With The Check Engine Light On?